 Auckland: Andrew Kerr and James Poliko

-Mt Smart Stadium hosts the opening NZ game, featuring the Kiwis against Samoa on 28 October, as well as a semi-final on 25 November.
+Mt Smart Stadium hosts the opening NZ game, featuring the Kiwis against Samoa on 28 October.
+They also have a semi-final on 25 November.

 Hamilton: Bill Davidson and Brendan Dickinson